haacked/haacked.com/_posts/archived/2005-10-31-writing-to-the-aspnet-bin-directory.aspx.markdown

 ---
 layout: post
-title: "Writing to the Asp.Net Bin Directory"
+title: Writing to the Asp.Net Bin Directory
 date: 2005-10-31 -0800
 comments: true
 disqus_identifier: 11053
 categories: []
+redirect_from: "/archive/2005/10/30/writing-to-the-aspnet-bin-directory.aspx/"
 ---

 I have a question for those of you who host a blog with a hosting provider such as WebHost4Life.
 Do you make sure to remove write access for the ASPNET user to the bin directory?
 If so, would you be willing to